Epilepsy and the Spinal Tap

 You will be monitored for a few hours after a spinal tap procedure.
 At that time, the nurse will discuss post-procedure instructions with you.
 You will be provided with a written form of these instructions to follow at home.

-The results of your spinal tap will be discussed with the doctor who ordered it within 24 hours.
+The results of your spinal tap will be discussed within 24 hours with the doctor who ordered it, although some tests may take as long a week to be completed.